 It starts as a glimmer of an idea, a murmur of a suggestion, a realisation that evaluating dogs comes relatively easy to you.
-You start to wonder if you have the elusive "eye for a dog" and you begin exploring the possibility of becoming a breed judge.
+You start to wonder if you have the elusive "eye for a dog" and you begin exploring the possibility of becoming a Breed Judge.

 Behind you, you have several years of dedicated and intensive experience and you have indulged in extensive research within your area of interest.
 Is it time to expand your knowledge base and extend your experiential level?
-Are you ready to become a judge?
+Are you ready to become a Judge?

-Hopefully, your motivation for becoming a judge is healthy and sound.
-If you're embarking on this life-changing new role, are you wanting to "go out there and prove a point", or do you, perhaps, feel that you can do a far better job than the judges already in the ring?
+Hopefully, your motivation for becoming a Judge is healthy and sound.
+If you're embarking on this lifechanging new role, are you wanting to "go out there and prove a point", or do you, perhaps, feel that you can do a far better job than the Judges already in the ring?
 Are you starting to judge because you no longer want to run around the ring as an exhibitor, or do you feel there's nothing else interesting in dogdom to keep you occupied?
 Are you doing it in order to feed your ego, or do you see it as a ticket to overseas trips?
-Moving into the role of breed judge with any of these motivations would be a huge mistake - best you abandon the notion before you spend too much time and money proving to yourself and your exhibitors that this role would not be suitable for you.
+Moving into the role of Breed Judge with any of these motivations would be a huge mistake - best you abandon the notion before you spend too much time and money proving to yourself and your exhibitors that this role would not be suitable for you.

-Not everyone is suited to becoming a breed judge.
-It usually is, but is not necessarily, a natural progression from exhibiting and breeding, coupled with a desire to give back to the sport in order to guide others.
-A sincere interest in dogs, together with the desire to build a reputation for integrity and ability, are the motivating forces behind truly successful judges.
-There is enormous satisfaction in working with a ring full of beautiful dogs and it is at that time that a dedicated judge realises judging is a priviledge to be valued, never taken lightly.
+Not everyone is suited to becoming a Breed Judge.
+It usually is, but not necessarily, a natural progression from exhibiting and breeding, coupled with a desire to give back to the sport in order to guide others.
+A sincere interest in dogs, together with the desire to build a reputation for integrity and ability, are the motivating forces behind truly successful Judges.
+There is enormous satisfaction in working with a ring full of beautiful dogs and it is at that time that a dedicated Judge realises judging is a privilege to be valued, never taken lightly.

-When you apply to the KUSA Breed Judges Learning Programme, you will need to give full motivation for wanting to become a breed judge.
+When you apply to the KUSA Breed Judges Learning Programme, you will need to give full motivation for wanting to become a Breed Judge.
 Think about this carefully and in detail.
-You'll find there's no single reason for wanting to do this - make a note of them all, and be prepared to discuss your emotional readiness for this task in detail.
+You'll find there's no single reason for wanting to do this - make a note of all your reasons and elaborate on them in your motivation letter.